Red Dwarf: American version

 The studio executives were not entirely happy with the pilot, especially the casting, but decided to give the project another chance with Grant and Naylor in charge.
 The intention was to shoot a "promo video" for the show in a small studio described by the writers as "a garage".
 New cast members were hired for the roles of Cat (now depicted as female) and Rimmer, Terry Farrell and Anthony Fusco, respectively.
-This meant that, unlike the original British series, the cast were all Caucasian, which Charles referred to as "White Dwarf".
+This meant that, unlike the original British show, the cast were all Caucasian, which Charles referred to as "White Dwarf".
 Chris Barrie was asked to play Rimmer in the second pilot, but he declined.
-With a small budget and deadline, new scenes were quickly shot and mixed in with existing footage of the pilot and UK series V episodes, to give an idea of the basic plot and character dynamics, alongside proposed future episodes, remakes of episodes from the original show.
+With a small budget and deadline, new scenes were quickly shot and mixed in with existing footage of the pilot and UK Series V episodes, to give an idea of the basic plot and character dynamics, alongside proposed future episodes, remakes of episodes from the original show.
 Llewellyn did not participate in the re-shoot, though clips from the British version were used to show the character.
 Despite the re-shoots and re-casting, the option on the pilot was not picked up.

 The cast of both the British and American versions criticised the casting of Red Dwarf USA, particularly the part of Lister, who is portrayed in the British version as a likeable slob, but in the U.S. version as somewhat clean-cut.
 In the 2004 documentary Dwarfing USA, Danny John-Jules said the only actor who could have successfully portrayed an American Lister was John Belushi.
-In a 2009 interview on Kevin Pollak's Chat Show, Bierko said that casting him as Lister was a "huge mistake," and also said a "John Belushi-type" would have been better suited to the role.
+In a 2009 interview on Kevin Pollak's Chat Show, Bierko said that it was a "huge mistake" for him to play Lister, and also said that a "John Belushi-type" would have been better suited to the role.